pvdstel/typed-route-builder/README.md

 ## Code

-The `ITypedRoute` interface contains three members: a template string, an empty `parameters` member, and a fill function.
+The `ITypedRoute` interface contains a number of members:

 - The template string is the string that should be passed to the `Route` component as the `path` prop.
 - The `paramemeters` member is always `undefined` and should not be used directly.
 Instead, its type should be used.
 It is possible to use this type as a generic argument of the `RouteComponentProps` type, so that the routing parameters are typed automatically.
 For example:
     ```ts
     type PropsType = RouteComponentProps<typeof typedRoute.parameters>;
     ```
 - The `fill` function is a function that accepts values corresponding to the provided parameters, optional or not.
 Arguments should be given in reverse, due to a limitation in how typechecking occurs.
 To have correct type checking on this method, at least `strictFunctionTypes` should be enabled in the TypeScript project settings.
+- The `args` member is either a string or a function, depending on whether parameters are present in the typed route.
+If there are no parameters, this field will be equal to the template string.
+If there are parameters, it is possible to fill them in as follows:
+    ```ts
+    const url = typedRoute.args(param1)(param2)(param3);
+    ```